 - Open the MatlabFunctionExample project (MatlabFunction.prj) in MatLab - Change the .M-File according to your needs - Compile the MatLab code.
-If the compilation process was successful, there will be two new files in the .\MatlabFunction\distrib subfolder, MatlabFunction.dll and MatlabFunction.ctf - Open the BVCustLibMatlab example or create a new project based on the BVCustLibMatlab template - Change assembly and class name according to your needs - Set a reference to the MatlabFunction.dll in the \distrib subfolder.
-Thus, the BVCustLibMatlab class will know where to find the MatLab DLL - Compile the BVCustLibMatlab project and copy all the files in the output directory to the Custom-Lib folder
+If the compilation process was successful, there will be two new files in the .\MatlabFunction\distrib subfolder, MatlabFuntion.dll and MatlabFunction.ctf - Open the BVCustLibMatlab example or create a new project based on the BVCustLibMatlab template - Change assembly and class name according to your needs - Set a reference to the MatlabFunction.dll in the \distrib subfolder.
+Thus, the BVCustLibMatlab class will know where to find the MatLab DLL - Compile the BVCustLibMatlab project and copy all the files in the output directory to the CustomLib folder - Place the .ctf file into the application folder (no administrator rights required for the BitView Tool).